thingsboard/thingsboard.github.io/_includes/docs/devices-library/guides/ace-iot-gateway-and-certa-mentor-30d.md

 **Also, don't forget to change default password.**

-The next step, you have to up and run external MQTT Broker (for example in our case we are using [TBMQ Broker](https://thingsboard.io/docs/mqtt-broker/)).
+The next step, you have to up and run external MQTT Broker (in this guide we will use [TBMQ Broker](https://thingsboard.io/docs/mqtt-broker/)).

 Now we are ready to configure the MQTT connection and topics for both data reception and transmission,